 - Don't just announce that the company is going paperless.
 That is unlikely to bring the entire team fully on board with the project.

 - Do explain "Why" the change is being made.
-This will increase your liklihood of overall success in a smooth and efficient transition.
+This will increase your likelihood of overall success in a smooth and efficient transition.

 - Start generating reports in PDF format.
 This allows reviewers to view and comment on files on laptop, or even by smartphone.